Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Construction of the Scale covariant Newton-Cartan geometry

+One major application of the localization procedure in \cite{Banerjee:2014pya} was the construction of Newton-Cartan geometry through a specific identification of the fields, which was discussed in detail in \cite{Banerjee:2014nja}.
 As we have seen, the additional inclusion of scale invariance has led to a different result following localization.
 First, the transformation properties of the additional fields that were introduced at the time of localization of the Galilean symmetry were modified.
 Second, the localization procedure brought in additional gauge fields that were required in order to render the action invariant.
-The gauge fields reduce to those found in the localization of Galilean symmetry when the scale parameters $s, \lambda \to 0$.
 We thus expect on account of the different fields introduced in the localization procedure, each with their own scaling dimension, to lead to a different geometry upon identifying the vierbeins of the manifold.
 However, this geometric structure should reduce to the Newton-Cartan geometry in the limit of vanishing scale parameters.
+We will begin with the review of some basic properties of the torsion-free Newton-Cartan background.